 Here are three easy to forget things to check off your list before the school year starts:

 It’s pretty easy for most of us to get so caught up in the details of starting a new school year that we forget to improve in the actual craft of doing youth ministry.
 So, use the gap between your final summer programming and your fall kick-off to grow a bit in your ministry skills.
 Read a book about how to be a better Bible teacher.
 Or learn to master that attendance tracking app you bought but haven’t set up.
 Read some blog posts on time management.
 Organize your Inbox.
 Take the time to do things that will help you be a better youth minister come the fall.

 2. Identify any students whose participation seemed to wane.

 If your youth ministry is like ours, there are likely a handful of students who started out last year strong, but by the end were barely around.
 It happens.
-And it is most likely not your fault.
-There are a host of factors that contribute to our students’ declining participation.
-But one factor that contributes greatly to an increase in participation is being wanted!
-Reach out to the students who drifted some last year and let them know you’ve missed them and that you you’re excited about them coming back in the fall.
+And it is probably not your fault.
+There is a host of factors that contribute to our students’ declining participation.
+But one factor that contributes significantly to an increase in participation is being wanted!
+Reach out to the students who drifted some last year and let them know you’ve missed them and you’re excited about them coming back in the fall.